Flower Photoshoot Ideas (+ photography tips!)

 Go out during golden hour and focus on using backlight to shoot flowers in a warm, golden light.

-Sometimes you might come across pretty flowering trees, bushes, or find flowers in unexpected places.
+Sometimes you might come across pretty flowering trees, bushes, or find flowers in unexpected places (the photo below was at a winery!).
 These unplanned, candid photos are lots of fun!
-It’s okay whether or not the photos turn out well because it’s great practice.

 I often carry this tripod for my phone in the car or with me for random photos (just in case I don’t have my DSLR camera), or if you’re with someone ask them to take a photo for you.

 Not everyone is a pro at taking a photo and that’s okay!
 When asking someone to take my photo, sometimes I have them pose, I take the photo, and then show them what I’m looking for.
-Plus, sometimes the candid photos can turn out really well!
+Although, the candid photos can turn out nice too.

 I hope this blog post on flower photoshoot ideas was helpful!
 I plan to update it as my flower adventures continue.